ianfnelson/blog.iannelson.uk/content/posts/2023-12-17-the-books-i-most-enjoyed-reading-in-2023.md

 ## [Surrender: 40 Songs, One Story][9] by Bono

-Faced with a &#8220;to-read&#8221; list that now numbers into the seventies, I made a point of actively abandoning some books that I was not enjoying during 2023, rather than struggling through them to the bitter end.
+Faced with a “to-read” list that now numbers into the seventies, I made a point of actively abandoning some books that I was not enjoying during 2023, rather than struggling through them to the bitter end.
 As my wife Jocelyn is fond of reminding me, life is too short to read books that you’re not enjoying.
 Cognisant of my maturing years and the theories of [Optimal Stopping][10], I’ve also tended to stick to favourite genres this year rather than trying something new.

 So, given that I enjoy biographies, and also enjoy books on rock music, Bono’s autobiography was always destined to be high on my list of favourite reads for the year.
 It covers U2’s lengthy career from their early schooldays in Dublin through to being the biggest band in the world, releasing classic zeitgeist-defining records including _The Joshua Tree_ and _Achtung Baby_.
 There is an impressive cast of supporting characters mentioned in the many anecdotes in this book, including Pope John Paul II, Bill Clinton, Tony Blair, Frank Sinatra, and countless others.
 At one point Mikhail Gorbachev pops in for tea on a Sunday afternoon.